-The {\tt Sunburst} is a galaxy at $z$=2.37, strongly lensed by the Planck cluster PSZ1 G311.65-18.48 at $z$=0.44, initially reported by \cite{dahle16}.
+The {\tt Sunburst} galaxy is a galaxy at $z$=2.37.
+It is strongly lensed by the Planck cluster PSZ1 G311.65-18.48 at $z$=0.44, as initially reported by \cite{dahle16}.
 The strong gravitational lensing effect deflects the light from the background high-$z$ {\tt Sunburst} galaxy into four bright arcs.
-These bright arcs harbor at least 13 star-forming knots, which likely are stellar clusters.
+These bright arcs harbor at least 13 star-forming knots that likely are stellar clusters.
 There are more than 50 multiple images of this system \citep[][]{Pignataro2021}, whose physical properties are studied in detail in \cite{vanz22_CFE}.
-Among the 13 young stellar clusters, one has been identified 12 times (dubbed 5.1) and it is the subject of this work (see Figure \ref{spec_ap}).
-The source 5.1 shows a multi-peaked \lya\ emission consistent with an optically thin medium and Lyman continuum (LyC) leakage along the line of sight \citep{rivera17}.
-Furthermore, the detection of LyC radiation emerging from the 12 detected multiple images of the 5.1 young massive star cluster is confirmed by HST multi-band observations \citep{rivera19}.
-Additional analyses of the 12 LyC multiple images of 5.1 have revealed that the star cluster has an age younger than 3 Myr and a stellar metallicity of $0.5 Z_{\sun}$ \citep{chisholm19}, with a physical size of $\simeq 10$ pc and a stellar (and dynamical) mass value of $\simeq 10^{7}$ \msun\ \citep{vanz22_CFE}.
+One of the 13 young stellar clusters has been identified 12 times (called source 5.1) and is the subject of this work (see Figure \ref{spec_ap}).
+The multi-peaked \lya\ emission of source 5.1 is consistent with an optically thin medium and LyC leakage along the line of sight \citep{rivera17}.
+Furthermore, the detection of LyC radiation emerging from the 12 detected multiple images of the young massive star cluster in source 5.1 was confirmed by HST multiband observations \citep{rivera19}.
+Additional analyses of the 12 LyC multiple images of source 5.1 have revealed that the star cluster is younger than 3 Myr and has a stellar metallicity of $0.5 Z_{\sun}$ \citep{chisholm19}, with a physical size of $\simeq 10$ pc and a stellar (and dynamical) mass value of $\simeq 10^{7}$ \msun\ \citep{vanz22_CFE}.